Tsui Hark: 2000s–present: China-Hong Kong co-productions

-2010s

 Tsui's latest work in 2010 is Detective Dee and the Mystery of the Phantom Flame, a rare but successful blend of wuxia, suspense-thriller, mystery, and comedy, which was in competition for the Golden Lion award and was also nominated and won numerous other awards.

 In 2010 he announced his first 3-D film, The Flying Swords of Dragon Gate, which is a re-imagining of his 1992 film New Dragon Gate Inn starring Tony Leung Ka-Fai, Maggie Cheung and Brigitte Lin.
 In 2011 Huayi Brothers announced that Tsui will be making a prequel to Detective Dee and the Mystery of the Phantom Flame; shot in 3-D, it was released in 2013 as Young Detective Dee: Rise of the Sea Dragon.

 In October 2011, Tsui received the Asian Filmmaker of the Year Award at the 16th Busan International Film Festival for his contributions to Hong Kong cinema.
 He is the fifth Chinese filmmaker to receive this award at Busan.

 His film The Taking of Tiger Mountain premiered in China in December 2014.

-2020s

 Tsui worked on a film with Milkyway Image alongside Ann Hui, Ringo Lam, Patrick Tam, Johnnie To, Sammo Hung and Yuen Woo-Ping.
 Each director created a segment based on Hong Kong history.
 The completed film, Septet: The Story of Hong Kong, was shown at the Busan International Film Festival on 21 October 2020 and at the annual Hong Kong International Film Festival in April 2021.

 In 2021 Tsui co-directed The Battle at Lake Changjin with Chen Kaige and Dante Lam.

-Cultural references

-Tsui was featured on a track which bore his name on the 1994 Sparks album Gratuitous Sax & Senseless Violins.
-(Sparks also provided a song, "It's a Knockoff," for the closing credits of Knock Off.)
+The film is the most expensive film ever produced in China, the highest-grossing Chinese film of all time, and the highest-grossing non-English film.

+Personal life

+Tsui Hark has been married twice.
+He was briefly married during his time studying in the U.S. in the 1970s.
+In 1977, he met Nansun Shi while working at Commercial Television in Hong Kong and they began dating a year later.
+In 1984, they founded a film studio, where Shi was responsible for financing, distribution, and promotion.
+The couple co-produced over a hundred films.
+In 1993, rumors circulated about Tsui's affair with Sally Yeh, allegedly causing a temporary split with Shi.
+In 1996, Tsui and Shi married in Beverly Hills, California.
+In 2008, Tsui was reported to have been living with Seven Swords (2005) actress Chen Jiajia in Beijing.
+When asked about their status of marriage, Shi then responded, "Let me give you a standard answer.
+I've been saying this for years: what happens between two people is private and doesn't concern a third party."
+By 2011, Tsui began dating his assistant, Lele, whom he had met online during the filming of Flying Swords of Dragon Gate (2011).
+Shi announced their divorce in 2014, adding that Tsui and Lele had been together for some time.